RaphaelT1010/Machine-Learning-Facial-Recognition/README.md

 Facial recognition technology is useful and can be applied to a wide range of applications.
 It can be used as a strong form of security and can enable developers to create potentially more convenient user interfaces.
 This makes creating a model for facial recognition important and useful for society.

+Our dataset is named fer2013.csv and is a dataset that consists of 35,887, 48x48, pixelated images of varying people of varying emotions.
+As such, the dataset consists of 35,887 entries.
+Each entry has 3 columns: emotion, pixels, and usage.

 We aim to create an unsupervised model and that can classify human emotions by using k-means clustering and PCA.
 This means taking out the emotion encodings/column (at least) of the original dataset.

 ![Kmeans Clustering](images/KmeansClustering.png)